 Ph.D.: For fall admission: January 15.
 Late applications may be considered, but first consideration will be given to applications received by the deadline.

 To apply for all programs, you need to submit:

 - An application fee (please click here for more information);

 - Transcripts from all universities and colleges attended must be uploaded to your application; do not mail official transcripts to our office.
 For more information, visit Frequently Asked Questions;

 - A statement of purpose indicating your reasons for undertaking graduate study.
 In addition, please describe your qualifications for the academic program and your objectives in undertaking this program.
 Also, please outline your research interests and how they would complement those of our faculty.

 - Graduate Record Exam (GRE) required.
 Our ETS institution code is 3092.
 The Medical College Admission Test (MCAT) may be substituted for the GRE exam for applicants to the M.S. program.
-Please send unofficial copies via email to the Graduate School of Arts and Sciences with a notation that you wish to have these scores replace the GRE.

-International students: For additional requirements for international applicants (non-U.S. citizens or non-permanent residents), minimum TOEFL and IELTS scores, and important information regarding visas, please visit our International page.
+International students: For additional requirements for international applicants (non-U.S. citizens or non-permanent residents), minimum TOEFL, IELTS, or PTE scores, and important information regarding visas, please click here.

-Generous financial aid is available; for more information please visit our Financial Aid page.
+Generous scholarships and financial aid are available; for more information please visit Financial Aid.